-The Vice Chancellor for Finance and Administration submits and annual request to the local law enforcement agencies requesting specified crime statistics reported to local police agencies that occurred on or near campuses and on College controlled or affiliated property to be reported for inclusion in the annual crime report.
-Documentation of the request is maintained by the Vice Chancellor for Finance and Administration regarding the College's efforts to obtain the statistics and documentation of any noncompliance on behalf of the police as well as the statistics from all appropriate police agencies with jurisdiction for UACCB.
+The Executive Director of Facilities and Auxiliary Services submits an annual request to the local law enforcement agencies requesting specified crime statistics reported to local police agencies that occurred on or near campuses and on College controlled or affiliated property to be reported for inclusion in the annual crime report.
+Documentation of the request is maintained by the Executive Director of Facilities and Auxiliary Services regarding the College's efforts to obtain the statistics and documentation of any noncompliance on behalf of the police as well as the statistics from all appropriate police agencies with jurisdiction for UACCB.